FLOCK4H/Freeway/README.md

 - **Packet Fuzzer** - Fuzzing is a technique of network vulnerability assesment by sending a wide array of malformed or semi-random data to network interfaces and observing the responses.
 Freeway covers: **Replay captured packets (RX&TX<sup>2</sup>)**, **Spam CTS/RTS or Probe requests** and **Flood an AP with Authentication or Association Frames**.
 Devices that will capture fuzzed packets will behave differently depending on vulnerability level of receiver (!USE WITH CAUTION!).
 - **Network Audit** - Gathers all possible information about specific network and returns them onto the curses view.
 Tracks all clients signal and last activity, as well as resolve the manufacturer.
 - **Channel Hopper** - Changes the current channel of the network adapter.
 Helpful in making specific attacks more successful.
+- **Evil Twin** - Hosts a legitimate Access Point with Captive Portal, this 'legitimate' AP asks user for login/ bank credentials, or to download malware.
+First, there's a normal AP created, most times with an ESSID and MAC of existing network.
+Then, we host our captive portal (e.g., login website), so a normal web server, that reroutes users to our `index.html` trying to associate with the network we spoof.

 <sup>1<sup>**Access Points**</sup></sup>